rohanadlak/vrinda-store-analysis-/README.md

 *New delhi is the lowest u.t.
 Where the sales of only 8422 is done.

 ## Report of maharashtra data

 *In maharashtra the highest product sold is "set" which is purchased by adult group.
 Adult group has the highest contribution and the lowest contribution is of senior group.

 *The highest order is received in march, the lowest order is received in december.

 *The top 5 months which have the highest sale are jan,feb,mar,apr and august.

 *The highest sale is done on amazon.

 ## Report of new Delhi data
 *In new Delhi the highest amount of product is purchased by teenager group And the highest amount of product sold is "set" which is purchased by adult group.

-*The highest amount of order received in november and november is the month in which sale target is achieved *There is the highest sale on winter season
+*The highest amount of order received in november and november is the month in which sale target is achieved *There is the highest sale on winter season.

 *Flipkart has the highest order received in the month of december.